 Many of Archway’s current problems stem from road building schemes of the ‘60s.
 First came the gyratory, built to serve a giant one-way system up Highgate Hill and down Archway Road - never implemented.
 That meant the demolition of businesses, houses and more.
-Then came the dual carriageway on the Archway Road for which more housing, including old almshouses, went under the wrecker’s ball.
+Then came the dual carriageway on the Archway Road for which more housing, including old almshouses (left), went under the wrecker’s ball

 Extension of the road widening was prevented by a big public campaign which also saved what is now Jackson’s Lane Community Centre, but it was too late for the the southern end.

-Today we know, for example from the Walworth Road, that reducing traffic to one lane in each direction speeds traffic, reduces congestion, and improves air quality.
+Today we know, for example from the Walworth Road (below), that reducing traffic to one lane in each direction improves traffic flow, reduces congestion, and improves air quality.
 Doing that to the Archway Road would also free up land to recreate buildings on that site and repair the urban fabric.

 Upper Holloway Rail station offers further transport connections right down to places like Kew to the west and east to the Lee Valley.

-Our research has demonstrated that Archway is used by more pedestrians than vehicles, yet the vehicles get the lion’s share of the space.
+Our research has demonstrated that Archway is used by more pedestrians than vehicles, yet the vehicles still get a disproportionate share of the space.

 Prioritising pedestrians around the centre of Archway would make it much safer and more attractive for the majority of users.
 That in turn would attract more pedestrians, who would make greater use of the local businesses, which would improve the local community and safety network.
 Pedestrian shoppers spend more than car borne shoppers so it would also boost the economy.

 Getting rid of unnecessary signs, bins, advertising hoardings and poles makes streets more attractive and easier to navigate.
 This is a really cheap and easy way of improving the environment.